robellorin/bigcommerce-prodsync1/README.md

 5. When a product is updated on Store A, It carries all the product information to Store B. (updates if exists on Store B, creates new if doesn't exist)

-6. Category information also carried to Store B as part of product creation & update.
+6. Category and Brand information also carried to Store B as part of product creation & update.

 7. When a category is created on Store A, It carries all the category information to Store B. (updates if exists on Store B, creates new if doesn't exist)